Constitution Party (United States): 2020 presidential election

+2024 presidential election

+The party nominated anti-abortion activist Randall Terry for president and Stephen Broden for vice president.
+Some state parties such as Nevada and Utah rejected Terry's nomination and instead nominated convention opponent Joel Skousen.

+Impact

+The party has sometimes been described as a spoiler for the Republican Party.
+There have been instances of the Democratic Party helping Constitution Party candidates for this reason, such as by running ads for their nominee in the 2020 United States Senate election in South Carolina, or assisting Randall Terry, their nominee in the 2024 presidential election, with ballot access and campaign promotion efforts.

 Voter registration and notable members

-Multiple Republicans, including Virgil Goode, Tom Tancredo, Ellen Craswell, Rick Jore, and Cynthia Davis, have joined the Constitution Party.
+Multiple Republicans, including Bob Smith, Virgil Goode, Tom Tancredo, Ellen Craswell, Rick Jore, and Cynthia Davis, have joined the Constitution Party.

 On April 2, 2002, Ezola Foster, who had served as the Reform Party of the United States of America's vice-presidential nominee during the 2000 presidential election, left the Reform Party to join the Constitution Party.
 From 2002 to 2004, she served on the party's national committee.

 Jim Gilchrist, the founder of the Minuteman Project, ran for a seat in the United States House of Representatives from California's 48th congressional district in a 2005 special election.
 He was the nominee of the American Independent Party, when it was affiliated with the Constitution Party, and placed third with 26,507 votes (25.5%).
-During the campaign Gilchrist had raised more money than all of the Democratic candidates.
-Gilchrist's 25.5% was the highest percentage of the vote received for a third party candidate in a United States House of Representatives election where both major parties participated since the A Connecticut Party received 26.3% in Connecticut's 1st congressional district in 1994.
+During the campaign, Gilchrist had raised more money than all of the Democratic candidates combined.
+Gilchrist's 25.5% was the highest percentage of the vote received for a third-party candidate in a United States House of Representatives election where both major parties participated since the A Connecticut Party received 26.3% in Connecticut's 1st congressional district in 1994.

 Jerome Corsi, who co-authored books with Gilchrist and Ohio Secretary of State Ken Blackwell, considered running for the Constitution Party's presidential nomination during the 2008 presidential election, but declined to seek the nomination.
 Joe Miller, who ran as the Republican nominee in Alaska's 2010 Senate election, considered running for the Constitution Party's presidential nomination during the 2016 presidential election, but later declined.
 John Hostettler, who served in the United States House of Representatives from 1994 to 2006 as a Republican, also considered running for the party's presidential nomination in 2016.

 On November 18, 2010, Virgil Goode joined the national committee of the Constitution Party.
 Goode served as a speaker at the Constitution Party's national committee meetings in 2009 and 2012.
 Goode later served as the party's presidential nominee during the 2012 presidential election.